History Files

 802

-Empress Irene is deposed by the eldest surviving son of Constantine V, Nicephorus I, whose reign heralds the end of the Isaurian (Syrian) dynasty but who is also known as the founder of the Nicophoran dynasty.
+Empress Irene is deposed by the eldest surviving son of Constantine V. She is exiled to the island of Lesbos but dies there less than a year later.
+The reign of Nicephorus I heralds the end of the Isaurian (Syrian) dynasty and the beginning of a short-lived Nicophoran dynasty.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.